 Ole Petersen is a medical doctor and physiologist whose research, in addition to uncovering the cellular mechanisms by which the secretion of digestive enzymes from the pancreas are controlled, has shown how excessive intracellular release and subsequent entry of calcium ions cause activation of digestive enzymes inside pancreatic cells.
 This process leads to acute pancreatitis and an increased risk of pancreatic cancer.

 The pancreas secretes a cocktail of enzymes that normally become activated in the gut to help break down proteins, fat and carbohydrates.
 However, gallstones or an excessive intake of alcohol can lead to activation of these enzymes inside pancreatic cells, which then digest the pancreas itself.
-Ole has identified a calcium-binding molecule inside pancreatic cells that, when boosted by introducing a calcium-like molecule to the pancreas, offers intrinsic protection against inappropriate enzyme activity.

 Professor, Cardiff School of Biosciences, Cardiff University

-Member of Executive Board, Academia Europaea
+Vice-President and Member of Executive Board, Academia Europaea

 Interests and expertise

 Calcium antagonist therapy,